 We start from the premise that the best art, craft and design comes from an imaginative and thoughtful interpretation of first hand visual experience, informed by an understanding of historical and contemporary practice.
 Developing skills in the basic visual language of art is increasingly important in a world dominated by the visual, while success in art requires imagination, determination, organisation, creativity, and dedication.

-Art at GCSE builds on the knowledge and confidence that will have been gained in the 4th form and earlier.
+Art at GCSE builds on the knowledge and confidence that will have been gained in the IVth form and earlier.
 The requirement for success is not technical talent but an enthusiastic and positive attitude.
 As in other subjects, basic skills, especially drawing, are taught and learned, and with practice improved upon.
-The course allows work to be developed across a rage of two and three dimensions, informed by the example of other artists, crafts-persons and designers.
+The course allows work to be developed across a range of two and three dimensions, informed by the example of other artists, photographers, crafts-persons and designers.
 Skills of problem solving and research, inventive playfulness and critical thinking are required and assessed.
 Ideas and studies, analysis and thoughtful reflection are all documented in workbooks and ambitious outcomes encouraged and produced.
 Regular study trips are made to galleries and exhibitions.
-Pupils are encouraged to spend extra time on their coursework projects, and to this end two activity slots per week per year group are allocated to them, though they may use the studios whenever they wish.
+Students are encouraged to spend extra time on their coursework projects, and to this end two activity slots per week per year group are allocated to them, though they may use the studios whenever they wish.

 The GCSE consists of two units.
 The first is a personal portfolio developed over the two years through work in three of our specialist areas.
 The second, worth 40% of the marks, is an externally set project, the final piece of which, after almost a term of preparatory studies, has to be completed in ten hours.
 All the work is then marked internally and moderated by an external examiner who views an exhibition of the work in the school.